Home

 The I-15 Managed Lanes Project

-Transit and Freeway Improvements will benefit the I-15 Corridor
+Transit and Freeway Improvements -

 This photograph shows the I-15 southbound bridge over Bernardo Center Drive being rebuilt.
 The photograph was taken on Monday, January 14, 2008 at 10:45 am.
 This shows significant progress since the bridge was demolished just 6 1/2 months earlier (see demolition photo below).
 (Photo taken by George Cooke)